couchbase-examples/agent-catalog-quickstart/README.md

 ### Quick Fixes

-- **"No module named 'agentc'"**: Run `pip3 install agentc agentc-core agentc-cli agentc-langchain agentc-langgraph agentc-llamaindex`
-- **"No module named 'phoenix'" or evaluation errors**: Run `pip3 install "arize-phoenix[evals]" arize arize-otel openinference-instrumentation-langchain openinference-instrumentation-openai openinference-instrumentation-llama-index`
-- **OpenTelemetry version conflicts**: Run `pip3 install --upgrade opentelemetry-instrumentation-asgi opentelemetry-instrumentation-fastapi opentelemetry-util-http`
+- "No module named 'agentc'": ensure you ran `poetry -C notebooks/<agent> install --no-root` and are executing with Poetry (`poetry run ...`).
+- Evaluation deps missing: run the agent-specific Poetry install again; eval deps are included per agent.
-- **Poetry issues**: Delete `poetry.lock` and run `poetry install --no-root` again
+- Poetry issues: delete the agent’s `poetry.lock` and run `poetry -C notebooks/<agent> install --no-root`.
-- **Environment errors**: Copy `.env.sample` to `.env` and edit with your credentials
+- Environment errors: copy `.env.sample` to `.env` in the agent folder and fill in credentials.
-- **CLI not found**: Try the fallback setup script: `bash scripts/setup.sh`
+- CLI not found after script: restart your shell or run `export PATH="$PATH:$HOME/.local/bin"`; rerun `bash scripts/setup.sh --yes` if needed.

 For detailed solutions, environment configuration examples, and debugging commands, see **[TROUBLESHOOTING.md](TROUBLESHOOTING.md)**.